shtukaresearch/livepeer-data-geography/README.md

   *Evaluation.* There are quite a few existing solutions on the market for DAO tooling that may provide the desired features.
 We recommend investigating and evaluating these before committing resources to an in-house solution.

-* **Livepeer Tools.** The [livepeer.tools](https://livepeer.tools) site appears to be down often and is not discoverable through official entry points such as the explorer.
+* **Livepeer Tools.** The [livepeer.tools](https://livepeer.tools) site experiences occasional outages and is not discoverable through official entry points such as the explorer.
 The Orchestrator directory and Delegate voting record pages there are already quite useful when they are up.
 Much could be gained by simply improving the frontend's reliability and integrating its representations into an official explorer.

   *Evaluation.* The decision of whether to try to productionise Livepeer Tools or to simply adapt the good parts of its code and design principles in a revamped explorer should depend on the overall ecosystem data strategy and how much funding is available.